 No-logs policy and headquarters

-CactusVPN boasts a no-logs policy and is headquartered in Moldova, a country known for not being part of the invasive surveillance alliances of the Five Eyes, Nine Eyes, or 14 Eyes.
+CactusVPN has a strict no-logs policy and is headquartered in Moldova, a country known for not being part of the invasive surveillance alliances of the Five Eyes, Nine Eyes, or 14 Eyes.

 The no-logs policy ensures that the VPN provider doesn’t keep a record of users’ online activities, enhancing both privacy and security.
 However, the policy hasn’t undergone a third-party audit, which can be a concern to some.